About the town

 Mushroom Farm Court

-Work is being finalised on two new industrial units in Eastwood, as part of a £198,000 investment from the Broxtowe Borough Council and D2N2 LEP via the Local Growth Fund (LGF).
+Two new industrial units, as part of a £198,000 investment from the Broxtowe Borough Council and D2N2 LEP via the Local Growth Fund (LGF).

-The light industrial units are being constructed at the Council owned Mushroom Farm Court site, on Meadowbank Way and will be similar to the seven existing units on site.
+The light industrial units have been constructed at the Council owned Mushroom Farm Court site, on Meadowbank Way and are similar to the seven existing units on site.

 The project has been co-funded by the Council with £115,000 from D2N2 LEP, from the LGF programme.
 As a result of the project, over £1million of gross value is expected to be added to the local economy over ten years, as well as the new floorspace delivered creating new jobs.